-SCHOOL FEES 2022
+SCHOOL FEES for 2023

 Instructions for payment of fees:

-Fees are to be paid before starting the first day at the school.
-Thereafter fees to be paid on the first Monday of each month.
-Cash to be placed in a sealed envelope and paid directly to the School office. *Should you do a cash deposit at the ATM you will need to include an extra R20 for bank charges.
+Thereafter fees are to be paid on the first Monday of each month.
+Cash is to be placed in a sealed envelope and paid directly to the School office. *Should you do a cash deposit at the ATM, you must include an extra R40 for bank charges.

-Half-day: 8.00 am — 12.30 pm (school terms)
+Half-day: 8.00 am — 12.30 pm

-– Annual commitment of R22 000 – over 11 months @ R 2 000 per month
+– Annual commitment of R26 400 – over 12 months ( R2200 per month )

-Full day: 7.00 am — 5.30 pm
+Full day: 7.15 am — 5.30 pm

-– Annual commitment of R36 000 – over 12 months @ R 3 000 per month
+– Annual commitment of R39 600 – over 12 months @ R 3 300 per month

-- R30.00 for compulsory Scholars Accident Insurance cover
+- 100 Compulsory Scholars Accident Insurance cover

-- R220.00 Annual Stationery Levy
+- 300 Annual Stationery Levy.

 If your child is attending St Luke’s Educare for Full Day, you will also be charged:

-Proof of payment and Referencing:
+Proof of payment and REFERENCING:

 YOUR CHILD’S NAME AND SURNAME

-CASH – Cash to be placed in a sealed envelope and handed directly to the school office, a receipt will be sent home in your child’s message book.
+- CASH – Cash to be placed in a sealed envelope and handed directly to the school office, a receipt will be sent home in your child’s message book.

 Fee arrears: Please contact the school office immediately if you have any problems with the payment of fees.
 Fees arrears are dealt with promptly and you will be required to keep your child at home until payment is made.

-Fee increases: Fees are adjusted annually and fee increases come into effect each January.
+Fee increases: Fees are adjusted annually, and fee increases come into effect each January.

 Switching from Full-day to half-day is permitted provided one month’s written notice is given or you will be liable for Full-day fees for another month.

 Rules and Regulations

-1. Children must be dropped off & collected from the school campus by an
+- Children must be dropped off & collected from the school campus by an

 adult – that the staff knows or that has been previously arranged.